ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 but only because their clients participate in STH Pollination (with Proof Fetching) or have a Trusted Auditor Relationship.

-When HTTPS Servers omit SCT feedback, it allows their users to be attacked without detection by a malicious log; the vulnerable users are those who do not have a Trusted Auditor relationship.
+When HTTPS servers omit SCT feedback, it allows their users to be attacked without detection by a malicious log; the vulnerable users are those who do not have a Trusted Auditor relationship.